My heart aches, and a drowsy numbness pains

 John Keats, “Ode to a Nightingale”

-proudly introduces the Letheon, its first annual poetry prize.
+proudly announces the Letheon, its second annual poetry prize.
 As anesthesiologists who engage in scientific inquiry and clinical practice, we discover that creativity flourishes in the tension of science and art as we navigate the liminality, if you will, of body and soul.

 So we have decided to embrace our heritage.
 Writers of all backgrounds are encouraged to submit poems somehow related to the perioperative setting.
 Are you a medical professional or related to one?
 Perhaps you have been anesthetized recently, or you are overly acquainted with the waiting room.
 If you are connected to the world of anesthesia, we encourage you to share your experience with us.